RYAN DEWEY is a post-disciplinary artist addressing ecological & social issues by conjuring new tools and processes for collaboration with nature.

 Cargill Deicing Technologies, Cleveland Mine, project sponsorship for installation at SPACES (2016)

 Travel grant, Association of American Geographers (2015)

-Language Development Fieldwork - Nigeria (2005-2006) - conducted workshops with a team of linguists to facilitate local language efforts ranging from orthography (alphabet development) to discourse-level semantics and translation.
+Language Development Fieldwork - Nigeria (2005-2006) - conducted workshops with a team of linguists to facilitate local efforts for 10 languages with projects ranging from orthography (alphabet development) to discourse-level semantics and translation.

 Anthropology Fieldwork - Papua New Guinea (Summer 2001) - conducted participant observation, ethnographic interviews and participant observation of horticultural and ethnobotanical practices.